ElCoti/Countdown-Widget/README.md

 # Countdown Widget for iOS
-Find out how many days are left until a certain date with the possibility of also removing a day of the week
+Find out how many days are left until a certain date with the possibility of also removing a day of the week.
 ![](https://github.com/ElCoti/Countdown-Widget/blob/96891b67cde6b7dcd6ea4344cd3d6d2ccba7a3aa/Mockup.png)

 # How to install
 1. Download Scriptable from the App Store.
 2. Download the Scriptable file from [here](https://github.com/ElCoti/Countdown-Widget/blob/main/countdown.js).
 3. Once downloaded, click the Share button.
-4. Click on the Scriptable icone
+4. Click on the Scriptable icone.
 5. Click on "Add to My Scripts".

 # Add widget to the home-screen